 Since the time of the failed feature attempt, Microsoft produced two live-action webseries which were later released as films: Halo 4: Forward Unto Dawn and Halo: Nightfall.
 The latter was produced by Ridley Scott’s production company Scott Free and featured Luke Cage’s Mike Colter as Agent Jameson Locke, a playable character in Halo 5: Guardians.

 Production began in Budapest during the fall of 2019, but the COVID-19 pandemic led to a long delay.
-It is currently in production again with Paramount+ setting it for an early 2022 debut.
+It resumed production in late 2020 and, as reconfirmed by the November 2021 teaser, it is now set for a 2022 debut.